solana-developers/program-examples/README.md

 - `tokens` - Examples of working with SPL Tokens from on-chain.
 - `nfts` - Examples for various NFT use cases (including MetaPlex).
 - `pdas` - Everything you need to know about working with Program Derived Addresses & program-owned accounts.
-- `pda-programming-model` - Common Web2 design patterns implemented with PDAs on Solana.
+- `advanced-pdas` - Common Web2 design patterns implemented with PDAs on Solana.

 Each example contains two folders:
 - `native` - Written using Solana's native Rust crates and vanilla Rust.